 It is suggested to read Regulatory Sets: Setup before this article.

-This article will detail Regulatory Set information on:
+This article explains Regulatory Set information on:

 Time Off setup; and